Bills earn 1st sweep of Patriots since ’99 with 38-9 win

 MOVING ON UP

 With his TD run in the second quarter, his 12th of 2020, Newton tied Steve Grogan for the franchise single-season record for rushing TDs by a quarterback.
-It also marked Newton’s 70th career rushing TD, extending his NFL record for rushing TDs by a quarterback.
+It also marked Newton’s 70th career rushing TD, extending his NFL record.

 UP NEXT